min2ha/ukwa-site/content/target/42559/index.en.md

   "subject": "The Queen's Official Birthday 2016"
 }

-# Queen's birthday coverage "out of touch with reality"

 Republic want to see the monarchy abolished and the Queen replaced with an elected, democratic head of state.